-I conclude as a matter of law that the Appellant's Motion for Summary Decision on the issue of the Open Meetings Act violation should be denied because he has not shown that he is entitled to prevail as a matter of law.
+I conclude as a matter of law that the Appellants' Motion for Partial Summary Decision should not be granted because there is a genuine dispute as to a material fact and the Appellants' have not shown that they are entitled to prevail as a matter of law.
 COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.

-I conclude as a matter of law that the Local Board's Motion for Summary Decision as to the issues of the Open Meetings Act violation and whether the boundary change for Polygon 1132 was arbitrary and unreasonable should be denied because there exist genuine disputes as to a material fact and it has not shown that it is entitled to prevail as a matter of law.
-COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.
+I further conclude as a matter of law that the Local Board's Motion for Summary facts and the Local Board has not shown that it is entitled to prevail as a matter of law.
+COMAR